GCL Content and Methodology

-- Team Building: Participants take part in team-building sessions, throughout the program, that are both fun and educational to promote a greater understanding of the individual and others to create lasting bonds among the group.
+- Team Building and Peer-to-Peer Learning: Throughout the program, participants take part in team-building activities and peer-to-peer learning activities that are both fun and educational to promote a greater understanding of the individual and others to create lasting and supportive bonds among the group.

 - Visits: Participants visit important multilateral institutions, think tanks, and institutions with a focus on the region.
 Students have the opportunity to discuss important issues with leading experts in Washington, DC.